We need to talk about meetings

 The maker-manager mismatch

-A major reason meetings steal our capacity to get work done comes down to when they happen.
+A major reason meetings erode our ability to get things done comes down to when they happen.

-This problem stems from the lack of recognition that managers and makers work in fundamentally different ways (Graham, 2009).
+Managers and 'Makers' work in fundamentally different ways (Graham, 2009).

-Managers troubleshoot issues and check on progress by having meetings.
+Managers rely on meetings to stay informed, troubleshoot issues and check on progress.
+Their days naturally fill with conversations.
 Work diaries and meeting apps are designed for this, offering hour-long appointment slots by default.
-As meetings are how they fulfil their role, the rhythm of back-to-back meetings suits them.
+Meetings are how they fulfil their responsibilities, the rhythm of back-to-back meetings suits them.

 How to reclaim focus

-If you're feeling constantly interrupted and unable to get meaningful work done, the answer usually isn't better time management or resilience.
+If you're feeling constantly interrupted and unable to get meaningful work done, the answer isn't to try harder or become more 'resilient'.

 Personal working practices

-This is about supporting your brain to do the kind of thinking your role requires.
+Support your brain to do the kind of work your role requires.
 For many people that means:

-• protecting time for focused work when energy is highest
+protecting 1-2 hour blocks for focused work when energy is highest

-• creating routines that help the mind settle into work
+creating simple routines that help you settle into work

 Team and organisational shifts

-Individual effort can only go so far if the environment is constantly distracting.
+Individual effort only goes so far if the environment stays the same.

-• are clearer about when meetings are needed - and when they aren't
+are clearer about when meetings are truly needed

 Without this, people are left trying to concentrate despite how work is organised.